Leo (astrology)

 Leo (Λέων, Latin for "lion") is the fifth sign of the zodiac.
 It corresponds to the constellation Leo and comes after Cancer and before Virgo.
-The traditional Western zodiac associates Leo with the period between about July 24 and August 23, and the zodiac sign spans the 120th to 150th degree of celestial longitude.
+The traditional Western zodiac associates Leo with the period between about July 24 and August 23, and the sign spans the 120th to 150th degree of celestial longitude.

 Leo is associated with fire, accompanied by Aries and Sagittarius, and its modality is fixed.
-The constellation Leo is associated with the mythological Nemean lion.
+In Greek mythology, the constellation is created by Zeus in commemoration of his son Heracles' completion of his first labour, the defeat of the Nemean lion.
 The lion is a very important and prominent symbol in Greek mythology.